endocode/fasten/analyzer/compliance-analyzer/README.md

            This demo simulates a Kafka message consumption by reading the [`dummyKafkaTopic.json` file](dummyKafkaTopic.json).
        -
            Upon consuming the message, the plugin starts Quartermaster, that will build and analyze the specified repository.
-       -
-           Make sure to include the Kubernetes namespace when using a custom one:
-           ```
-           -Dexec.args="--repository analyzer/compliance-analyzer/dummyKafkaTopic.json --namespace myownnamespace"
-           ```

 The plugin then generates a [`fasten.qmstr.*` Kafka message](https://github.com/fasten-project/fasten/wiki/Kafka-Topics#fastenqmstr).